kushi035029/Big-Data-and-Data-Analytics-for-Managers-BDDA-Projects/README.md

 Project (1) - Rain in Australia and Project (2) - HR Analytics: Job Change of Data Scientists

-About the project (1) - Rain in Australia
+# About the project (1) - Rain in Australia
 This project makes a prediction model to predict the weather for the next day in Australia.
 It predicts whether it will rain or not using a binary outcome.

 About dataset:
 The dataset contains data about registrations and observations about wheater by meteorological stations in days in Australia.This dataset contains daily weather observations from numerous Australian weather stations.
 The target is the feature RainTomorrow that responds to the question: "Will it rain tomorrow in Australia?
-Yes or no".
+Yes or no."

 Dimensions of dataset:
 145460 rows and 23 columns